-The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.
+The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

-HK$42,100 (local); HK$140,000 (non-local)
+HK$42,100 (local); HK$145,000 (non-local) i

 Four Study Areas

-Foundational courses covering key areas of religion, philosophy and ethics are covered in the second year.
+Foundational courses covering key areas of religion, philosophy and ethics are covered in the first and second years.
 In their third to fourth years, students can choose major electives among the four study areas, namely Philosophical Studies, Christian Studies and Comparative Religion, the Interdisciplinary Study of Religion, as well as Ethics and Society.
 The multiple foci of the programme would be able to cater for the diverse interests of students.
 Students can choose to declare or not a concentration in one of the four study areas at the end of their second year of study.

 We emphasise the analysis of underlying moral values, social values, political values and cultural values in current issues, which are diverse, complex and often in conflict with one another.
 Students are trained to make up their own minds after navigating through a complicated web of ideas.

-Excellence in Liberal Studies
+Excellence in Liberal Arts Education

 Student Learning Experiences